siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

   * `ml` minimum line length hidden parameter removed
   * `ma` minimum arc segment length hidden parameter removed
 * Status Codes have some changes
   * Also have been broken out into a separate `error.h` file
+  * Exception reports are more detailed and carry text indicating exception source
   * See [Status Codes]()
 * Added G10 L20 support